centic9/poi-regression-test/README.md

 * OpenJDK 8 (newer JDKs should work, but Apache POI still supports JDK 8)
 * fontconfig (to avoid a possible NPE in tests, see https://github.com/AdoptOpenJDK/openjdk-build/issues/693)

-* A checkout of sources of Apache POI which is used during the tests, should be available at directory `/opt/poi`
+* A checkout of sources of Apache POI which is used during the tests should be available at directory `/opt/poi`

 For syncing the results to a page at people.apache.org, the following additional packages are required